Skip to content

 Security Considerations

-The execute_blender_code tool allows running arbitrary Python code in Blender.
+Some MCP tools may execute code directly in Blender.
 This can be powerful but potentially dangerous:

 • Review generated code when possible